Skip to content

 • SCREEN_VALID: terminal screen contents are known to match prev.

-When SCREEN_VALID is not set, the renderer establishes a known blank baseline before applying sparse diffs:
+When SCREEN_VALID is not set, the renderer establishes a known blank baseline before applying sparse diffs.

 • reset scroll region (ESC[r, homes cursor)